JosephEoff/josepheoff.github.io/_posts/2019-08-18-Diode_Capacitors_Volts_Pt3.md

 That's **really** far from being a multiplier.

 What we need is to have the AC inputs to the rectifiers in parallel, but with out allowing a DC short circuit.
-Capacitors don't pass DC, so lets use capacitors to break path of the DC short circuit:
+Capacitors don't pass DC, so let's use capacitors to break path of the DC short circuit:

 |Two stage Cockcroft-Walton multiplier|
 |-------------------------------------|